hollezy/couch2coder2/README.md

 3. Expand my professional network in the tech industry
 4. Collaborate with fellow participants and mentors
 5. Contribute to discussions and share my experience with newer coders

+## Repository Structure

+This repository is structured to contain all tasks, websites, coursework, and other materials from the Couch to Coder 2024 program.
+It's organized by the days of the course:

+- day_1/
+- day_2/
+- day_3/
+- ...

+Each day's folder contains the relevant tasks, code, and any websites or projects worked on during that session.

 ## Program Details